mshakya/PiReT-OME/README.md

 ## Running PiReT

 The pipeline can be run in a multiprocessor server with the ability to submit jobs in a queue system through `qsub` or in a single processor system where all jobs are run sequentially.
 The former requires a `qsub` system.
-Also, the current state of pipeline only works for single processor.
+Also, the current state of pipeline only works for a single processor.

 ```